Drake makes surprise visit to campus to present scholarship, perform

 — The Miami Hurricane (@MiamiHurricane) February 5, 2018

 Milind Khurana, a junior studying neuroscience and political science, has been friends with James since freshman year.

-“She deserves it; she’s one of the nicest people I know,” Khurana said, mentioning that James is involved with United Black Students.
+“She deserves it; she’s one of the nicest people I know,” said Khurana, mentioning that James is involved with United Black Students.
 “She works really hard.”

 WPLG reported that Drake earlier surprised students at Miami Senior High School with a $25,000 check to go to the school and an announcement that he would design and supply new uniforms for the students.
 It also reported that he filmed part of the music video for his single “God’s Plan” at the school.